Carpet sea squirt

 Recreational boaters, fishers and divers can assist in stopping the spread of marine pests and aquatic disease by keeping their boats, trailers, wetsuits and equipment clean.

-When you clean your equipment, make sure that any bait, debris and seaweed is removed.
+When you clean your equipment, make sure that any bait, debris and seaweed is removed and not returned to the water.
 Check wheel arches on trailers, boat propellers, fishing tackle and footwear.
 Do not clean in the water or allow run off to enter the ocean.

 Use soapy water to clean your boat and trailer, fishing rods and other equipment, and allow them to dry completely before using them at another location, even if it is on the same day.

-There are many native species that look like carpet sea squirt so expert taxonomic identification and molecular techniques are required to confirm the species from DNA sequencing.
+There are many native species that look like carpet sea squirt so expert taxonomic identification and molecular techniques are required to confirm the identity of the species.

-If you find unusual marine species attached to vessels, sub-merged infrastructure or in the marine environment, report it to
+If you find unusual marine species attached to vessels, sub-merged infrastructure or in the marine environment, contact our aquatic pest biosecurity team through Fishwatch on 1800 815 507 or email them at

 More information